RedisLabs/redislabs-docs/content/rs/databases/active-active/aa-planning.md

 - [**database replication backlog**]({{<relref "/rs/databases/active-active/manage-aa#database-replication-backlog/">}}) for synchronization between shards.
 By default, this is set to 1% of the database size.
 - [**Active-Active replication backlog**]({{<relref "/rs/databases/active-active/manage-aa#active-active-crdt-replication-backlog/">}}) for synchronization between clusters.
 By default, this is set to 1% of the database size.

+It's also important to know Active-Active databases have a lower threshold for activating the eviction policy, because it requires propagation to all participating clusters.
+The eviction policy starts to evict keys when one of the Active-Active instances reaches 80% of its memory limit.

 For more information on memory limits, see [Memory management with Redis Enterprise Software]({{<relref "/rs/clusters/optimize/node-memory.md">}}), [Memory and performance]({{< relref "/rs/concepts/memory-performance/">}}), or [Database memory limits]({{<relref "/rs/databases/configure/memory-limit.md">}}).

 ## Networking